Table of Contents

 For many US consumers, Amazon is the first place they look when shopping online for a particular product, from furniture to groceries to consumer electronics.
-With $232 billion in revenue in 2018, it’s no surprise that so many brands choose to sell their products through the marketplace, oftentimes in addition to their own ecommerce store.
+With $232 billion in revenue in 2018, it’s no surprise that so many brands choose to sell their products through the marketplace, oftentimes in addition to their own ecommerce business store.

 That’s one reason why many brands feel pressured to choose Fulfilled by Amazon (FBA) to fulfill their Amazon orders.
-With FBA, the seller ships inventory to Amazon and Amazon fulfills orders on the independent seller’s behalf.
+With FBA, the seller ships inventory to Amazon, and Amazon fulfills orders on the independent seller’s behalf.